agent18/agent18.github.io/about.md

 permalink: /about/
 ---

-This is a collection of an Agents r-word essays.
+This is a collection of an Agents r-word essays version--pandian.

->Now, your true journey begins...
-Godspeed
->- an STM

 P.S.

 Thanks to an STM for his constant words of encouragement and help all through life in various aspects.

 You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)